 His SFRB concept assesses the multi-functionality of all large water bodies with particular reference to their flood and diffuse pollution control potential.
 A novel and unbiased classification system allows all stakeholders to clearly define the purpose of a water body that can be classed as an SFRB.
 Communication among stakeholders regarding the most appropriate management of SFRB is greatly enhanced.
 Moreover, the SFRB concept addresses the need to assess the flood control potential of all European water bodies as part of new legislation.

 His research has led to the incorporation of findings into national and international guidelines on wetland and sustainable drainage systems.
 The greatest impact has been made in the area of ICW in Ireland, Northern Ireland, Scotland and England.
 Prof. Scholz contributed to the design guidelines of wetland systems as a research consultant.
 The guidelines assist managers in all aspects of ICW planning, design, construction, maintenance and management.
 Moreover, specific guidelines were written for ICW used by farmers to treat farm yard runoff in Scotland and Northern Ireland, and Ireland.
 These guidelines are specifically mentioned in national legislation.

-The guidelines on SFRB and ICW have led to the international uptake of both the SFRB and ICW concepts and the researched hybrid sustainable drainage systems.
+The guidelines on SFRB and ICW have led to the international uptake of both the SFRB and ICW concepts and the researched hybrid SuDS.
 This work has particularly benefited the British Isles, and Central and Northern Europe.
 For example, ICW are now being constructed in Belgium, Germany, the United States of America and China.